-LCCs should not use "technical disapprovals" (not enough copies, unsigned applications, etc.) as the sole basis for disapproving applications.
+LCCs should not use "technical disapprovals."
+For example, if a council accepts paper applications, the council cannot deny an applicant if they did not provide enough copies.
+Councils should not deny applications based on misspellings or incomplete information.
 Additionally, while some councils find it useful to conduct applicant interviews as part of the grant review process, councils should not disapprove an application for the sole reason that the applicant was unable to attend an applicant interview.

 Getting unclear or confusing information in a disapproval letter can be very discouraging for applicants.
 A discouraging experience can prevent an otherwise promising applicant from applying in the future.
 A sample letter listing the most common reasons for disapproval can be adapted as a way to give feedback to applicants.

-Furthermore, because these are public dollars, disapproved applicants are entitled to request reconsideration if they believe the council did not follow published state and/or local regulations and guidelines.
+Furthermore, because these are public dollars, disapproved applicants are entitled to request reconsideration if they believe the council did not follow published state guidelines and/or council priorities.
 Instructions for reconsideration should be included in the disapproval letter that is sent to disapproved applicants.
 Disapproved applicants must be notified first, before approved applicants, in case they present a legitimate case for reconsideration and the local council reverses its decision and grants them funds.
-Approval letters cannot be sent until the reconsideration period has passed and the LCC has completed the annual report to the MCC.
+Approval letters cannot be sent until the 15-day reconsideration period has passed and the LCC has completed the Annual Report to the MCC.

 Back to Top

 After sending out disapproval letters, councils must allow for a 15-day reconsideration period before notifying successful applicants of their recommendations.
 This waiting period is necessary because a successful request for reconsideration could result in a change in the recommended awards.